-fsolve solves systems of nonlinear equations.
+fsolve solves a system of nonlinear equations.
+However, it

-equations when you have constraints?
+you solve a system of nonlinear equations when you have constraints?

 To illustrate the techniques, consider how to solve the equations